Parkinson's Disease and the PKG system

 Parkinson’s UK: https://www.parkinsons.org.uk/

 Michael J Fox Foundation https://www.michaeljfox.org/

 Parkinson’s Victoria https://www.parkinsonsvic.org.au/

 How common is PKG for Parkinson’s?

-What do I do if I have questions?
+Who do I contact if I have problems?

 If you have issues with the watch or charging dock, please contact the PKG team’s patient support via phone or email, which you can find at the end of this document.
 If you have questions about medication or reminder times, contact your clinic.

 Refer to our FAQs sheet or contact the PKG team at 1 (888) 970 8714